Would a mutation make you a superhero?

 Causes of Mutations

-Mutations can occur due to errors during replication or mutagens in the environment.
+- Mutations can occur due to errors during DNA replication or by mutagens in the environment.

 Use the resources below to answer the questions that follow.

-How can a substitution mutation change a protein?
-Is this always a bad thing?
-Explain your reasoning fully.
+- How can a substitution mutation change a protein?

 Go to this link to see how mutations affect gene regulation.
 Make sure you make more than one animal and see the effects of more than one mutation occurring at a time.